mwcoleman/mwcoleman.github.io/about.md

 ### More Information

 I'm a qualified Engineer studying A.I./data science at Monash University.
-To get in touch visit my linked.in page.
+To get in touch click below.